-- Scarcity of in situ observations (e.g., wave, ocean, and ice buoys, weather observation platforms including uncrewed systems, river gauges) at higher latitudes - Engage in and facilitate activities to identify and address observational gaps - Evaluation new observation sources - Performance concerns with weather, water, ocean, ice, and wave prediction guidance at higher latitudes compared to mid latitudes. - Engage in and facilitate activities to identify and address gaps in guidance at higher latitudes and in areas of complex terrain - Evaluate guidance and analyses to understand the strengths and weaknesses of the information and communicate this to operations and guidance developers - The lack of maturity of tactical and medium range sea ice modeling capabilities (land fast, ice quality, etc).

-- Engage in and facilitate activities to identify and address gaps in sea ice models, including coupled ice, ocean, atmosphere effects to waves, coastal erosion, and coastal ice stability - Evaluate ice related guidance to understand the strengths and weaknesses of the information specifically as it impacts stakeholders - Enhancing delivery of decision support services of environmental information to underserved, culturally diverse, and remote communities and understanding the needs of these communities - Support Service Equity activities - Support engagements with the communities to understand their needs and the best means to communicate environmental information - Develop new and improved services and tools to provide IDSS to these communities. - Improving services in support of transportation logistics - Support Aviation, Marine, and land based transportation activities - Facilitate improvements in guidance and situational awareness tools - Develop new services and tools to support IDSS and forecasting activities - Forecast process and efficiency improvement with a focus on high impact events from current time out to one year. - Use and communication of probabilistic forecast guidance - Develop new forecasting and situational awareness tools - Provide tools and capabilities to assess forecast performance a.
+- Scarcity of in situ observations (e.g., wave, ocean, and ice buoys, weather observation platforms including uncrewed systems, river gauges) at higher latitudes - Engage in and facilitate activities to identify and address observational gaps - Evaluate new observation sources - Improving performance of weather, water, ocean, ice, and wave prediction guidance at higher latitudes compared to mid latitudes - Engage in and facilitate activities to facilitate improvements of guidance and analyses at higher latitudes and in areas of complex terrain leveraging advanced AI technologies - The lack of maturity of tactical and medium range sea ice modeling capabilities (land fast, ice quality, etc). - Engage in and facilitate activities to identify and address gaps in sea ice models, including coupled ice, ocean, atmosphere effects to waves, coastal erosion, and coastal ice stability - Evaluate ice related guidance to understand the strengths and weaknesses of the information specifically as it impacts stakeholders - Enhancing delivery of decision support services - Support engagements with core partners to understand their needs and the best means to communicate environmental information - Develop new and improved services and tools to provide IDSS to core partners - Improving services in support of transportation logistics - Support Aviation, Marine, and land based transportation activities - Facilitate improvements in guidance and situational awareness tools - Develop new services and tools to support IDSS and forecasting activities - Forecast process and efficiency improvement with a focus on high impact events from current time out to one year. - Use and communication of probabilistic forecast guidance - Develop new forecasting and situational awareness tools - Provide tools and capabilities to assess forecast performance a.
 Facility